varnikaverma/Hindi-Handwriting-Recognition/README.md

 ## Technique Used
 I have used Convolutional Neural Networks (CNN).
 I have used Tensorflow as the framework and Keras API for providing a high level of abstraction.
 ## Python Implementation
-1. Dataset - Devnagari Character Dataset
+1. Dataset - Devnagari Character Dataset (To put the zip files back together : Select both data.part01 and data.part02, then right click and select Extract here)
 2. Images of size 32X32
 3. Convolution Network Support added.
 ## Train Accuracy ~ 99.06%